coleenquadros/configuration/README.md

 [AWS Autoscaling Group](https://aws.amazon.com/autoscaling/) monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.

-In order to add or update an Autoscaling Group, you need to add them to the `terraformResources` field.
+In order to add or update an Autoscaling Group, you need to add them to the `externalResources` field.

 - `provider`: must be `asg`
-- `account`: The AWS account you want to import certificates in.
 - `identifier` - name of asg to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options](https://github.com/app-sre/qontract-schemas/blob/main/schemas/aws/asg-defaults-1.yml)
 - `variables`: list of key-value pairs to use for templating of `cloudinit_configs`.